September 2023 highlights

 Sign up for BPS email updates

 Do you like these monthly project updates from BPS?
-You can now sign yourself up to be notified by email about BPS project updates.
+Subscribe to receive email notifications when these BPS project updates are published.

 What: The Anti-Displacement Action Plan (ADAP) aims to increase the resiliency of the city and our communities to deal with racial and economic disparities that contribute to displacement.

 Status: A cross-bureau team of City staff continues to work internally to develop tools that better align City bureau strategies and actions to combat displacement and produce more equitable outcomes for communities.
-Staff is also working with the Anti-Displacement Coalition to support development of a civic leadership curriculum and a series of public workshops.
-More information to follow in the coming months.
+Staff is also working with the Anti-Displacement Coalition to support development of a civic leadership curriculum to identify community priorities.

 Next opportunity to engage: None currently.
 Those interested can always sign up for project updates.

 What: Correcting the location of environmental overlay zones (Ezones) in the Columbia Corridor and other industrial areas to better align with rivers, streams, sloughs, wetlands, floodplains, forests, and wildlife habitat.